Dear Dakota | How to Respond When a Client Asks for Your Trade Discount?

 This week’s Dear Dakota question is one I know you have dealt with before.
-You’re on a discovery call with a potential client and they ask the dreaded question that makes your skin crawl.
+You’re on a discovery call with a potential interior design client, and they ask the dreaded question that makes your skin crawl.

-This one gets me pretty heated (it’s NOT a discount, it’s your trade pricing) and in this post, I’m going to share a few ways to respond PLUS my thoughts on why you should never ever (or, “never sever” as my daughter says) share your “discount” with clients.
+This questions gets me pretty heated (it’s NOT a discount, it’s your trade pricing), and in this post, I’m going to share a few ways to respond, PLUS my thoughts on why you should never ever (or, “never sever” as my daughter used to say) share your “discount” with clients.

 02 | It costs you and your business time (which is a higher value than money) to have these accounts.
 And also money.